 Read Obadiah, It’s only one chapter.

-You might be interested to reading this post on temptation which could lead to disobedience to God
+Check out this related post on temptation which could lead to disobedience to God

-More on evangelism can be read at this post called How To Reach Lost People For The Kingdom Of God.
+Also this other related post called How To Reach Lost People For The Kingdom Of God.

 To receive each new devotional post delivered to your inbox, subscribe below by giving us your first name and email address